Autobiographical statement of Joseph LeBlanc

 0.4 Linear Feet (4 items)

 LeBlanc's account of U. S. military service, 1857-1859 was taken from his unsuccessful petition for a military pension.
+The collection contains material from pre-1900 created by Joseph Esdras LeBlanc.

 Joseph LeBlanc was a veteran of the U. S. Army in Utah and the American west; he settled in Virginia City, Nevada in 1859.